Talaween/OktobUI/README.md

-# YummyRecipesAPI
+# OktobAPI
-this is the backend RESTful API for Yummy.net
+this is the backend RESTful API for Oktob Blog